Geri Hall

 Hall did a similar stunt on March 4, 2009, when she attempted to poke fun at Ontario Premier Dalton McGuinty's new rule requiring reporters to stand five feet back.
 It was poorly received due to Hall attempting it in the middle of questions on U.S. Steel's decision to shut down several mills.
 New Democrat MPP Peter Kormos was visibly angry and yelled at Hall to "Get the hell out of here".
 Kormos later said "The timing of it was totally inappropriate, you've got a press gallery trying to hold the premier accountable when a few thousand workers just lost their jobs."
 McGuinty's office said Hall's timing showed a "lack of judgment".
 22 Minutes executive producer Mark Farrell defended Hall and claims Hall wouldn't have known what McGuinty was speaking about beforehand.
 Farrell says she was doing what she always does (and what former 22 Minutes co-host Mary Walsh did before her)—waiting for a signal from organizers that the session was about to wrap up.
 "We always try to get in at the last question."

-She is slated to have a regular role as Cynthia in the upcoming sitcom One More Time.
+Hall played the role of Cynthia in the CBC sitcom One More Time.
+The show ran for one season in 2024.

+In addition to her TV work, Hall is a co-writer and actor in the live sketch show Middle Raged with fellow comedian and long-time friend Gary Pearson.
+The duo has toured their show in several Canadian provinces.